-The Future of Pediatric Practice (FPP) is the annual conference of the Florida Chapter of American Academy of Pediatrics.
+The Future of Pediatric Practice is FCAAP’s premiere annual conference.
 Hosted over Labor Day weekend each year, the conference attracts pediatric health care professionals from around the state of Florida and across the country.

-Contact FCAAP Event Coordinator Dana Mykytyn at firstname.lastname@example.org with any questions.
+Questions?
+Contact FCAAP Event Coordinator Dana Mykytyn at firstname.lastname@example.org.

 Free Webinar Series: Improving ADHD Care in Pediatric Settings

 The AAP Chapter Quality Network is pleased to announce a three-part webinar series on improving the quality of ADHD care.
 This webinar series will include didactic content, illustrative cases, and technological supports to facilitate evidence-based ADHD care in pediatric settings.
 You can earn CME, MOC2, and MOC4 credits through participation.

 The Impact of Comorbidities on ADHD Assessment and Treatment with Case Examples

 Wednesday, August 17, 2022 4:00 – 5:15 PM ET : Sign up here

 Pfizer Vaccines US Medical Affairs continues to host Medical Updates & Immunization Site Trainings for All Providers with a goal of educating providers and immunization staff on the proper use of the Pfizer-BioNTech COVID-19 Vaccine.